open-telemetry/opentelemetry-cpp/examples/prometheus/README.md

 ### Configuration

-After finished downloading, extract it to a local location that's easy to access.
+After downloading, extract it to a local location that's easy to access.
 We will find the default Prometheus configuration YAML file in the folder, named `prometheus.yml`.